tytydraco/yessleep/out/I_was_a_security_guard_at_Outer_Lights_Productions_for_15_years_Im_ready_to_confess_about_what_happened_there.md

 I open up the clipboard case, and inside was one of the most arcaric locks I had ever seen.
 A massive steel padlock with a thick two-inch iron key.
 I glanced at my watch, and the time read 6:54.

 "Shit."

-I gave a brisk jog further into the studio, the lights in the corridor getting further and further apart.
+My jog broke into a sweat soaked sprint as I dove further into the studio.
+The lights in the corridor getting further and further apart.
 In my panic, I hadn't realized I was following Suit and Regina's steps.
 I thought they must have taken a different route, but as I followed the studio map more, I knew that wasn't the case.
 This was a one-way path.
 Three minutes to the deadline, I made it to a staircase that descended into the earth.
 A pitch-black void into nothing.
 Illuminated only by a single slit at the bottom, where the freezer door was barely ajar.
 I crept down.
 Sweat broke out on my neck.
 When I made it halfway, careful to avoid each creak and groan of the floorboards, I heard voices coming from inside.

 "What the fuck is this?
 What happened to her knee?"
 This voice was new.
 Deep.
 No, thunderous.
 It rolled up the stairs like the boulder trap from Indiana Jones.
 When it reached me, my brain struggled to process it into language.